J enny took a deep breath of the clear, fresh mid‑morning air. Five‑foot‑six, with a medium

 had stopped Piper from telling her the future when they had met two months earlier.
 And

 "Grams" had told them that on a Charmed episode.
-Which, in this modified world, had really
+Which, with

 "And now you've been told again," Phryne said.
 "Heed your family elders."